Farmer-Eds-Shed/Agri-Hacks/README.md

 ### Sign up Cloudinary for image hosting:

-- Navigate in a browser to cloudinary, log in, or create an account and log in.
+- Go to [cloudinary]("https://cloudinary.com"), create an account and log in.
 - From the dashboard - copy the CLOUDINARY_URL to the clipboard
-- In the env.py file - add os.environ["CLOUDINARY_URL"] = "paste in the Url copied to the clipboard here"
+- In the env.py file - add os.environ["CLOUDINARY_URL"] = "paste in the URL copied to the clipboard here"
 - In Heroku, add the CLOUDINARY_URL and value copied to the clipboard to the config vars
 - Also add the KEY - DISABLE_COLLECTSTATIC with the Value - 1 to the config vars
 - this key value pair must be removed prior to final deployment
 - Add the cloudinary libraries to the list of installed apps, the order they are inserted is important, 'cloudinary_storage' goes above 'django.contrib.staitcfiles' and 'cloudinary' goes below it.
-- in the Settings.py file - add the STATIC files settings - the url, storage path, directory path, root path, media url and default file storage path.
+- in the Settings.py file - add the STATIC files settings - the URL, storage path, directory path, root path, media URL and default file storage path.
 - Link the file to the templates directory in Heroku TEMPLATES_DIR = os.path.join(BASE_DIR, 'templates')
 - Change the templates directory to TEMPLATES_DIR - 'DIRS': [TEMPLATES_DIR]
 - Add Heroku to the ALLOWED_HOSTS list the format will be the app name given in Heroku when creating the app followed by .herokuapp.com